Last updated on: March 11, 2020

 Li, Amy S. “Reconstructing the ’80s Man: Nostalgic Masculinities in Stranger Things.”
 Refractory: A Journal of Entertainment Media, vol. 31, Feb.
 2019. https://refractory-journal.com/reconstructing-the-80s-man-nostalgic-masculinities-in-stranger-things

-- Note: Refractory journal website is under construction; official journal link to the publication is currently unavailable, but the article is archived here on the Internet Archive (Wayback Machine)
+- Note: If at any point the official journal link to the publication becomes unavailable, the article is archived here on the Internet Archive (Wayback Machine)

 Abstract: Stranger Things capitalizes on a recent revival of 80s pop culture, recycling aesthetics and cultural references of this bygone era.
 Looking backwards, however, provides opportunities for critical reflection, which Stranger Things demonstrates in its interrogation of traditional gender ideals.
 Netflix’s hit show revises the hard-headed, hard-bodied 80s man embodied by cultural icons like the Terminator and Rambo.
 It instead champions the father figure and the nerd, as represented by Chief Jim Hopper and the young boys Mike, Dustin, and Lucas, who reject macho individualism and instead celebrate collaboration with females, paving pathways for feminist heroes.